segasai/q3c/README.md

 						axis_ratio, PA ) -- returns
   true if ra, dec is within the ellipse from center_ra, center_dec.
   The ellipse is specified by semi-major axis, axis ratio and positional angle.
-  This function should be used if when the index on q3c_ang2ipix(ra,dec) is created.
+  This function should be used when the index on q3c_ang2ipix(ra,dec) is created.

 - q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the spherical polygon specified as an array of right ascensions and declinations